eric-s-s/dice-tables/README.rst

     and adds that 6.
 If it rolls a 6 again, this continues, adding 12 to the result.
 Since this is an infinite but increasingly unlikely process, the "explosions" parameter sets the number of re-rolls allowed.

-    The number of explosions defaults to 2.
+    The number of explosions defaults to 2. **WARNING:** setting the number of explosions too high can make instantiation VERY slow.

     Here are the rolls for an exploding D4 that can explode up to 3 times.
 It rolls 1-3 sixty-four times more often than 13-16.